GUIDE

 TheStatsAPI: The Trial-to-Paid Path

 TheStatsAPI does not have a permanent free tier.
-Instead, it offers a 7-day free trial on all plans with full access to every endpoint, every competition, and every player.
-This is a different philosophy from the "free forever with limits" approach - you get the complete product for a week to evaluate whether it meets your needs, then choose a plan.
+Instead, it offers a 7-day free trial on all plans with access to every endpoint, 80 default competitions, and expanded coverage available on request.
+This is a different philosophy from the "free forever with limits" approach - you get the complete product surface for a week to evaluate whether it meets your needs, then choose a plan.

 Plans after the trial